score-spec/score-k8s/README.md

 1. Scale up in-cluster after deployment (`kubectl scale --replicas=3 deployment/my-workload`).
 2. Or, use a [Kustomize](https://kustomize.io/) patch to override the number of replicas with `kubectl apply -k`.
+3. Or, use the `--patch-manifests` CLI option to do `--patch-manifests 'Deployment/my-workload/spec.replicas=3'`.

 ### Which namespace will manifests be deployed into?